Chapter 8: Starting Open Science methodologies and initiation within your own network

 Getting the Green Light

-An important first step in the journey was to obtain the green light from the seniors to even form a working group.
-Having the full support of the department head made us confident that change could happen.
-It also ensured that we felt like we were doing something valuable with our time that our supervisors support.
-With time we broadened this support by including supervisors in some of our projects and reporting back our progress, showing how the work is also valuable for them.
+An essential first step in the journey was to obtain the green light from department leadership to even form a working group.
+Having the full support of the department head and the management team made us confident that change could happen.
+It also ensured that we felt like we were doing something valuable with our time that our supervisors supported.
+With time, we broadened this support by including supervisors in some of our projects and reporting our progress, showing how valuable the work is for them.

-Tip: If your department head is not convinced at first, try to build a case on why OS is important.
-For instance, politically OS has become a priority in the Netherlands.
+Tip: If your department leadership is not convinced initially, try to build a case on why OS is important.
+For instance, politically, OS has become a priority in the Netherlands, and many funding agencies now mandate OS to be taken into account.
 Also, finding as many people as possible in the department to join your group will help make a case.

 Building a Diverse Squad

-But what is a working group without enthusiastic, diverse members?
-Very importantly, we tried right from the start to bring together a dream team representing all facets of the department for a well-rounded approach (students, PIs, techs, educators, etc).
+What is a working group without enthusiastic, diverse members?
+Very importantly, we tried right from the start to bring together a dream team representing all facets of the department for a well-rounded approach (students, PIs, technicians, educators, etc).
 This ensured that every group of the department was on board and that the word of OS could be spread to all corners of the department.
-Especially for the Neurosciences, this is valuable, as it is such a diverse field ranging from molecular research to whole-brain network neuroscience.
-Importantly, this means that the OS practices that need to be implemented really depend on the subfield of neuroscience (see previous chapters).
-Strive to represent this diversity in your group and make use of every member’s expertise!
+This is especially valuable for neuroscience, as it is a diverse field ranging from molecular research to whole-brain network neuroscience.
+Importantly, this means that the OS practices that need to be implemented depend on the neuroscience subfield (see previous chapters).
+Strive to represent this diversity in your group and use every member’s expertise!

-Tip: Including members with different (cultural, educational) backgrounds, experience levels and perspectives greatly helped to get the most out of our ideas.
-It helped to make well-rounded content that is relevant for everyone in the department.
-Also, representing a diverse group surely made it easier to convince the last non-believers.
+Tip: Including members with different (cultural, educational) backgrounds, experience levels, and perspectives greatly helped us get the most out of our ideas.
+It helped to make well-rounded content relevant for everyone in the department.
+Also, representing a diverse group made it easier to convince the last non-believers.

 Spotting the Interest

-Now let’s get started with the actual work.
-As mentioned above, at first we had many questions.
+Now, let’s begin the actual work.
+As mentioned above, at first, we had many questions.
 Where to start?
 What is the most relevant OS topic that needs to be addressed?
-Which practices are already adopted or need to be introduced to the department?
-Inventorisation was our friend here.
+Which practices have already been adopted or must be introduced to the department?
+Tailoring our focus to the work of the department was our friend here.
 We created a simple but informative survey in Google Forms and sent it around the department.
 We included questions about the current adaptation of OS principles, the hurdles and reasons for adopting it and whether people generally feel open and ready to follow OS.
-We also asked about what resources and events people would find useful to get started.
-In general, this survey majorly helped to get our working group started.
+We also asked what resources and events people would find helpful to get started.
+In general, this survey helped our working group get started.
 We knew at what level to begin and got ideas about what is needed to become more open sciency.

-Tip: Of course other ways to get an overview are also useful.
-For example, we made an overview of which practices each team is already implementing in their day-to-day work.
-This was not only useful for developing workshops, but it was also fun to share with the department as a motivation and inspiration for the other groups.
+Tip: Of course, other ways to get an overview are also helpful.
+For example, we overviewed which practices each team is already implementing in their day-to-day work.
+This was not only useful for developing workshops, but it was also fun to share with the department as a motivation and inspiration for the other groups

 Monthly Brainstorm Sessions

 Cue the monthly meet-ups!
 We brainstormed, laughed a lot, and cooked up a vision and plan for our OS adventure.
-Meeting regularly every month was really necessary to organize and orchestrate our next steps.
+Meeting every month was necessary to organise and orchestrate our next steps.

-Tip: Meeting every 4 weeks was the right amount of time to cross things off our to-do lists and to not procrastinate our efforts too much.
-But of course, it takes some time to figure out the right rhythm.
-Maybe one or two weeks between meetings suits your group better if you are a smaller group for example.
+Tip: Meeting every 4 weeks was the right interval to cross things off our to-do lists and not procrastinate our efforts too much.
+But it takes some time to figure out the right rhythm.
+Maybe one or two weeks between meetings would suit your group better if you are a smaller group, for example.

 Team Trio

-As our group was quite large from the get-go, we quickly noticed that delegating tasks was kind of messy.
+As our group was quite large from the get-go, we quickly noticed that delegating tasks was messy.
 As a solution, we split into three squads for maximum impact:

 Communication Crew

-The communication crew is responsible for events, seminars, and creating a cool bi-monthly newsletter (Find them here).
-We found it very important to continuously show our department as a whole what we are currently doing and what we have achieved so far.
-Especially since we are running this working group voluntarily, next to our ‘real’ work, our PIs found it important to know what we are spending our time with and whether it is fruitful.
+The communication crew is responsible for events, seminars, and creating a cool bi-monthly newsletter (Find them here[https://osf.io/v9fru/]).
+We found it very important to continuously show our department what we are currently doing and what we have achieved.
+Especially since we are running this working group voluntarily, next to our ‘real’ work, our PIs found it essential to know what we invest our time in and whether it is fruitful.
 Also, the newsletter allowed us to give timely, neuroscience-specific advice and tips in an accessible manner.

 Workshop Wizards

 Getting hands-on with practical interventions.
 How can we teach about OS and bring the word of OS to everyone in the department and beyond?
 These are the main questions that the workshop team ask themselves.
-The workshop wizards are responsible for the educational part of our working group and organize OS afternoons, presentations and seminars for the department.
-They also are responsible for teaching about the OS group outside of our department to inspire others to create their own working group.
-It is very useful to have a team specifically dedicated to this task, as preparing useful presentations and organizing a time and place to give them, turned out to be more work than anticipated.
+The workshop wizards are responsible for the educational part of our working group and organise OS afternoons, presentations and seminars for the department.
+They are also responsible for teaching about the OS group outside our department to inspire others to create their own working group.
+It is beneficial to have a team specifically dedicated to this task, as preparing practical presentations and organising a time and place to give them turned out to be more work than anticipated.

 Grant Gang

-Money, Money, Money - such a useful thing to have in science.
-In our team, we established a grant gang to scour the land for funds.
-We thought money would be useful to be able for instance to properly organize department workshops and hackathons, and to set up an OS infrastructure for data and data sharing in our department (e.g., paying for server storage to store the huge MRI NIfTI images of all those brains).
+Money, Money, Money - such a necessary thing to have in science.
+Our team established a grant gang to scour the land for funds.
+We thought money would be helpful to be able, for instance, to properly organise department workshops and hackathons and to set up an OS infrastructure for data and data sharing in our department (e.g., paying for server storage to store the vast NIfTI images of all those brains).
 Importantly, obtaining money through grants, as a side effect, helped us gain independence and status in the department.
-Also, this money ensures that we can continue with our work in the coming years (i.e. sustainability).
+Also, this money ensures we can continue our work in the coming years (i.e. sustainability).

 Searching for important collaborations

-Even though the working group focuses on our specific department, a very important step for the development and effectiveness of the group was to search for close collaborators who could help us in this journey.
-Such collaborations can strengthen your case and show that your work is grounded in a bigger movement.
-Below you can find all the collaborations we established and movements we joined.
-There is a lot for OS in general that also works with or for neurosciences (for example see other chapters, brein in beeld).
+Even though our working group focuses on our specific department, a crucial step for the development and effectiveness of the group was to search for close collaborators who could help us in this journey.
+Such collaborations can strengthen your case and show that your work is grounded in a more significant movement.
+Below, you can find all the collaborations we established and the movements we joined.
+There are a lot of general resources and initiatives for OS that also works with or for neurosciences (for example, see Chapter 7).
 However, in the future, we would love to see the movement growing specifically for neurosciences…Will your young working group help with this initiative??

 A continuous assessment and communication with our peers

 And that’s it!
 This is our simple guide to creating an OS working group to get things rolling.
-Of course, this is not a one-size-fits-all kind of thing.
-Every department works differently and might have different needs, but we hope that these first simple steps will help you to get started thinking about creating your own working group!
+Of course, this is not a one-size-fits-all approach.
+Every department works differently and might have different needs, but we hope these first simple steps will help you start thinking about creating your own working group.

-With this friendly and organized approach, we’re not just spreading the word but actively steering our department toward the exciting world of Open Science!
+With this friendly and organised approach, we’re not just spreading the word but actively steering our department toward the exciting world of Open Science!

 Our networking and linked initiatives: